A Film Great from Finnish born actor, George Gaynes…

-I will always remember George Gaynes in his role in the Police Academy films, but it is his role in Tootsie (1982) I will remember him for.
+I will always remember George Gaynes in his role in the Police Academy films, but it is his role in Tootsie I will remember him for.

-Despite Gaynes playing Commandant Lassard in all of seven the Police Academy movies (1984-94), it is Tootsie (1982), that I will always remember him for.
+Despite Gaynes playing Commandant Lassard in all of seven the Police Academy movies (1984-94), but it is Tootsie (1982), that I will always remember him for.
 In this comedy, Dustin Hoffman plays Michael Dorsey, an unemployed actor who is seen as difficult to work with.
 Dorsey attends an audition with his girlfriend Sandy (Teri Garr) for a soap opera and she is not successful.
 Dorsey then decides to go for another part on the show as Emily.
-Dressed up as a woman, Dorothy Michaels, he secures the role and his portrayal of the character is a huge success.
+Dressed up as a woman, Dorothy Michaels, secures the role and his portrayal of the character is a huge success.

 However things get even more complicated as he gets closer to Julie, she falls for him still believing he is Dorothy which confuses her.
 To add to the mayhem Les, Julie’s father and Dorothy’s co-star, John Van Horn (Gaynes) also fall for “her” with both men make amorous advances on a number of occasions…

-Gaynes is a joy to watch, with you feeling almost sorry his love won’t be requited as he pursues Dorothy relentlessly.
+Gaynes is a joy to watch, with you feeling almost sorry his love won’t be returned as he pursues Dorothy relentlessly.
 His reaction when the truth about Dorothy is revealed is priceless.
-It is bizarre to see these men finding Hoffman in a frock attractive, but as Dorsey says he feels he can be a much better woman than he has been a man which may explain it.
+It is bizarre to see these men finding Hoffman in a frock attractive.
+But as Dorsey says he feels he can be a much better woman than he has been a man which may explain it.

 Gender Bending the Rules Blogathon 2018, No 50 and The TCM Summer Under the Stars Blogathon 2019, No 82